Cambridge Market proposals

 The Market Square needs significant investment to secure long-term economic and social value for the city, and the council is committed to supporting the seven-day market to continue and thrive in the long-term.

-Improvements are being proposed through the council’s Civic Quarter project to reimagine the area in central Cambridge comprising the Guildhall, Corn Exchange, Market Square and public spaces in between.
-The proposals for the Market Square will build on the vision for the Market Square that was agreed in March 2022.
+Improvements are proposed through the council’s Civic Quarter project to reimagine the area in central Cambridge comprising the Guildhall, Corn Exchange, Market Square and public spaces in between.
+The proposals for the Market Square build on the vision for the Market Square that was agreed in March 2022.

 This vision is for a bustling seven-day market which is an accessible, attractive, welcoming, exciting and safe place to visit, shop and gather during the day and into the evening.
 This vision continues to inform the developing proposals for the Market Square.